equip2lead/devops-capstone-project/.github/ISSUE_TEMPLATES/user-story-template.md

 ---
-name: User Story Template
+name: Account Microservice Template
-about: Template for creating well-formatted user stories
+about: Template for tracking account microservice development
 ---

 **As a** [role]